-You are sharing a Map Image layer with an associated Feature layer, the layer's data source is not supported.
+You are sharing a Map Image layer with an associated Feature layer or WFS layer, and the layer's data source is not supported.

 Web feature layers shared to a federated server require that all layers and stand-alone tables in the map reference a single enterprise geodatabase or enterprise database.
 The enterprise geodatabase or database must be registered with the federated server.